dimitryzub/scrape-google-play-store-app/README.md

 # Google Play Store App Example Scraper

-This repository is for [Scrape Google Play Store App resutls in Python]() in SerpApi blog post with step-by-step explanation scraping process. _Link will be active soon_.
+This repository is for [Scrape Google Play Store App results in Python]() in SerpApi blog post with step-by-step explanation scraping process. _Link will be active soon_.

 This is not a complete solution, although could be.
 There's exists a third-party solutions: [Python google-play-scraper](https://github.com/JoMingyu/google-play-scraper) without any external dependencies, and [JavaScript google-play-scraper](https://github.com/facundoolano/google-play-scraper).